kylermurphy/kylermurphy.github.io/README.md

 A Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

 I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.
+See an example [here](https://stuartgeiger.com/) and [here](https://academicpages.github.io/markdown/)

 ## Site Layout
 For a description of the directory structure and how everything works see the [Guide](https://academicpages.github.io/markdown/).
 The same file can also be found in ```_pages/markdown.md```.